canorve/EllipSect/README.md

 **Note**: *EllipSect* needs the GALFIT output files (GALFIT.XX) to work.
 Although *GALFIT* is not stricly required, it will required it to create the model components and sigma image.
-Make sure that you can call GALFIT from the command line.
+Make sure you can call GALFIT from the command line.
 Otherwise the automated tests will fail.

 ___
 For linux, you can make a simbolic link to *ellsec.py*

 ```